qir-alliance/qir-spec/specification/profiles/Base_Profile.md

 For more information about the relation between a profile specification and the quantum instruction set we refer to the paragraph on [Bullet 1](#base-profile) in the introduction of this document.
-For more information about how and when the QIS is resolved, as well as recommendations for front- and backend developers, we refer to the document on [compilation stages and targeting](../Compilation_And_Targeting.md).

 ## Classical Instructions